-Student athletes participating in an NCAA sponsored sport are required to abide by the NCAA rules set forth regarding institutional aid.
+Student athletes participating in an NCAA sponsored sport are required to abide by the NCAA rules set forth regarding institutional or campus aid.

-When a student is awarded academic and an athletic scholarship, he/she must meet specific NCAA criteria (in addition to the criteria for the academic award).
+When students are awarded academic and athletic scholarships, they must meet specific NCAA criteria (in addition to the criteria for the academic award).

-Incoming Freshmen must meet one of the following requirements:
+Incoming First-Year students must meet one of the following requirements: